move-coop/parsons/docs/ngpvan.rst

    # another source.
    tbl = Table.from_csv('winning_scores.csv')

-   # This configuration will require you to approve the model after creating the job
-   # which you do can by running van.update_status().
+   # Specify the score id slot and the column name for each score.
    config = [{'id': score_id, 'column': 'winning_model'}]

    # If you have multiple models in the same file, you can load them all at the same time.